Skip to main content

 Biography

-Prior to joining AKU Emmanuel worked at PLAAS, where he led diverse groups of researchers on numerous complex studies in over seven countries in Eastern, Southern, Central and Western Africa.
-These include large projects on women’s land rights with field research teams in seven countries and development corridors in four countries.
+Prior to joining AKU Sulle worked at PLAAS, where he led diverse groups of researchers on numerous complex studies in over seven countries in Eastern, Southern, Western and Northern Africa.
+These include large projects on women’s land rights with field research teams in seven countries and development corridors in four countries in Eastern and Southern Africa.

 These multi-country and multi-disciplinary research experiences have helped him develop considerable leadership skills in managing research projects in different contexts and diverse groups.

-His current research interests include policy analysis, green economy, land tenure and agrarian transformation in Africa.
+His current research interests include climate change, environment, sustainable agriculture, policy analysis, green economy, land tenure and agrarian transformation in Africa.

 Prof Andries du Toit